heikkiro/cyber-sad-privy/README.md

 # Logbook

-This is a logbook for Datasecurity and Data Privacy -course
+This is a logbook for Cybersecurity and Data Privacy -course.

-Current total of hours used: __44.75h__ (2.12.2024 17:40)
+Current total of hours used: __47.75h__ (3.12.2024 14:20)

 | Date         | Number of hours used | Subject(s) | outcome |